konsulting/laravel-blockade/readme.md

 * Install Blockade using composer: `composer require konsulting/laravel-blockade`

-* If you are using Laravel 5.5, the package will make the service provider available for auto-discovery.
+* If you are using Laravel 5.5 or above, the package will make the service provider available for auto-discovery.
 If you are using an earlier version of Laravel, add Blockade's Service Provider to `config/app.php`

 ```php